Home / Awards, Grants & Honors

 AMP honors the three best posters submitted by AMP member trainees with the Young Investigator Award.

 The ICPI Trainee Travel Award supports trainee participation in scientific meetings organized by its sponsoring and associate member societies.
 A limited number of ICPI Trainee Travel Awards of $500 each are available.
 The award is intended to offset the travel costs for attending a meeting of one of ICPI's member societies.
-Awardees must currently be a trainee (medical student, graduate student, resident, fellow) member of AMP.
+Awardees must currently be a trainee (medical student, graduate student, resident, fellow) member of AMP and must submit an abstract to the AMP Annual Meeting.